sinhasagar507/market-sentiment-analysis/README.md

    - Part Of Speech(POS) Tag Extraction
    - Added lexical features such as word count, POS tags, etc.
    - Compiled a list of positive and negative sentiment keywords from the dataset and selected the most frequently occuring word(s)
-   - Caculated PMI and overall sematic orientation(SO) of the sentence with respect to these keywords
+   - Caculated PMI and overall sematic orientation(SO) of the sentence with respect to these keywords.
+In original Turney’s work, the no. of  hits are calculated by issuing queries to a search engine(hence the IR in PMI-IR) noting the number of hits(matching documents).
+The author used AltaVista engine since it has a NEAR operator.
+Since the search engine has deprecated, we consider our corpus as our database from which we extract frequency counts of phrases.
+Using regular expressions, we implemented a NEAR operator which searches for the occurrence of phrases in the vicinity of keywords.

 #### Classification
    - Applied Multinomial Naive Byes, Random Forest, ANN and LSTMs for predicting sentiments